Department of Labor Logo United States Department of Labor

 Employment

 Local governments will continue to need court, municipal, and license clerks to do tasks such as prepare case dockets, draft agendas, and issue permits.
 Eligibility interviewers will continue to be needed to determine whether government assistance, such as unemployment or Social Security benefits, is appropriate for people applying for it.
-However, the adoption of technology in data collection and document processing, which enables people to submit online responses and documents, will likely limit demand for most other interviewers and clerks.
+However, the use of electronic data collection and document submission will limit demand for many other interviewers and clerks.

 Percent Numeric